 African Equatorial Safaris

-African Equatorial Safaris will unveil Gabon’s wilderness areas through the establishment of a world-class ecotourism circuit with minimal environmental impact.
+We plan to unveil Gabon’s wilderness areas through the establishment of a world-class ecotourism circuit with minimal environmental impact.
 We have entered into an agreement with the Agence Nationale des Parcs Nationaux (ANPN) to build a network of safari lodges across the National Parks system, commencing in Loango National Park, one of the most biodiverse areas of the Congo Basin.
-High-end lodgings on the coastline, alongside estuaries and in savannah and forest will enable guests to discover the country’s astonishing range of ecosystems in comfort and style.